byCrookie/TypeCode/README.md

 ## How to use

-Download the zip files from releases
+* Download wpf or console application zip from releases
+* Change Configuration.xml using the documentation
+* Start the .exe

+### Dev

+* Clone the git repository
+* Change the "localPackages" path in the nuget.config

 ## Contributing / Issues
 All contributions are welcome!
 If you have any issues or feature requests, either implement it yourself or create an issue, thank you.